Japan Summer Trip. Day 9: Nara

 The southern octagonal hall

 This is the Kanazawa Lake.
-There were lots of turtles.
+There were many turtles.

 You won't be lost in this small city with lots of signage

-This could be the ancestor statue that taking care of the river
+This could be the ancestor statue that is responsible for taking care of the river.

 Old Machiya townhouses

-A small and larger door, which the latter used for customer entering the restaurant
+A small and larger door, the latter of which is used for customer entering the restaurant

 I like the peaceful neighborhood and nice surroundings

-This the house owned by one of the famous Geisha in Japan.
+This is the house owned by one of the famous geisha in Japan.

 The picture of the famous Geisha